nerdo/js-routing/README.md

 }
 ```

 The `:` in the path identifier starts the definition of a named dynamic parameter.
+The name of the parameter will include all characters until the following `/` or `?`.

 In this case, `:folder` is a dynamic parameter.
 It gets passed to the `route(...)` function as the `folder` property of its first argument.
 In other words, if the URL is `/documents/reports?query=summary`, the `folder` variable will capture the value "reports" from the URL.
 It will also have captured `summary` as the `find` query parameter.